Be careful what you wish for

 There were stumbling blocks along the way.
 The next day my whole body ached as the carbon dioxide they pumped my stomach to keep my organs separate during the operation began to leave my body.
 It was like my lungs were cramping.
 I lay flat and like a beetle flailed on my back unable to use my muscles to pull myself up until I was to helped up by HWSNBN.

 It was slow going getting better.
 My incisions were infected and my belly button: black, blue and green looked zombified.
-I’ve had ongoing knee, hip and foot problems all down my right side that the physio and osteopath think was caused by the muscles being moved around during the film.
+I’ve had ongoing knee, hip and foot problems all down my right side that the physio and osteopath think was caused by scarring

 But despite all that, I feel lucky: that I haven’t gone back to hospital, that the cyst wasn’t cancerous, that this year I don’t have two weeks recovering from my operation and watching Wimbledon.
 Well, maybe I’m a little bit torn about that last one 🙂 But one year on, I’m still so lucky.